 - i.
-Be a U.S. citizen or an eligible non citizen (documented Canadian First Nations) - ii.
+Be a U.S. citizen or an eligible non-citizen (documented Canadian First Nations) - ii.
 Have a valid Social Security Number - iii.
 Register (if you have not already) with the Selective Service if you are a male between the ages of 18-25 - iv.
-Maintain satisfactory academic progress in college - v.
+Maintain satisfactory academic progress in college (See Table I for Satisfactory Academic Progress guidelines) - v.
 Be accepted to Northwest Indian College as a regular student by completing an application and: - 1.
-Have a high school diploma or GED or completing a high school education in a homeschool setting approved under state law - 2.
-Students are not eligible for federal aid under the ability to benefit admissions guidelines (students who did not complete high school or its equivalent but have received sufficiently high COMPASS test scores) or under the "6 credit rule" (students who gained admission based on obtaining 6 or more college-level credits).
-Students accepted under these standards may still be eligible for state aid or other scholarships.
+Having a high school diploma or GED or completing a high school education in a homeschool setting approved under state law. - 2.
+Students are not eligible for federal aid under the ability to benefit admissions guidelines (students who did not complete high school or its equivalent but have received sufficiently high placement test scores) or under the "6 credit rule" (students who gained admission based on obtaining 6 or more college-level credits).
+Students accepted under these standards may still be eligible for reduced Pell for certain programs, state aid or other scholarships.
 Check with the admissions office to determine your status. - vi.
-Be declared in an approved program of study - 1.
+Be declared in an approved program of study: - 1.
 Bachelor's degree (any) - 2.
-Associate degree (any) - 3.
-Certificates (Gainful Employment programs): - a.
-Computer Repair Technician - b.
-Construction Trades - c.
-Hospitality Management - d.
-Professional Technical Studies (Casino Gaming Tech, Native Art, Project Management, or Office Professions) - e.
-Web Page Development - vii.
-Incarcerated students are not eligible for federal student aid a.
-Getting started
+Associate degree (any)